paygol/WooCommerce/README.md

 - You'll need a working `WordPress` installation using the `WooCommerce` plugin (tested on versions 2.3.0 up to 3.0.7). <br>
 - You'll also need a standard PayGol service  <br>
-  You can create a PayGol account at https://www.paygol.com/register, then a service at https://www.paygol.com/webapps. <br>
+  You can create a Paygol account at https://www.paygol.com/register, then a service at https://www.paygol.com/webapps. <br>
-- Go to "`Plugins -> Add new`", search for the PayGol plugin in the WordPress Plugin Directory then click "`Install now`". <br>
+- Go to "`Plugins -> Add new`", search for the Paygol plugin in the WordPress Plugin Directory then click "`Install now`". <br>
   You can also click "`Upload plugin`" to manually upload the plugins' zip file, after which it will be installed automatically. <br>
   If for any reason this fails, you can also manually extract the plugin's folder into `wp-content/plugins/`. <br>
-- In your WordPress plugins panel, activate the PayGol plugin. <br>
+- In your WordPress plugins panel, activate the Paygol plugin. <br>
 - Go to the checkout configuration and proceed to configure the plugin:
   * The text fields contain the text that will be used during the checkout process.
-  * The `Service ID` and `secret key` can be found near your service's name at "`My Services`", at your PayGol panel.
+  * The `Service ID` and `secret key` can be found near your service's name at "`My Services`", at your Paygol panel.
   * Paste the provided IPN URL into the "`Background URL (IPN)`" setting at your service's configuration at your PayGol panel (click the pencil icon at "`My Services`" to edit your service).

 ### Recommendations and important notes

-- Test your service by enabling test mode on your service (the Enabled/Testing button at "`My Services`", at the PayGol panel).
+- Test your service by enabling test mode on your service (the Enabled/Testing button at "`My Services`", at the Paygol panel).
   Be sure to change it back to "`Enabled`" once you are done testing.

-- Some payment methods provided by PayGol (such as credit card payments) will confirm the payment immediately, so the payer will see the payment status as "`Completed`".
+- Some payment methods provided by Paygol (such as credit card payments) will confirm the payment immediately, so the payer will see the payment status as "`Completed`".
 However, other payment methods (such as local cash payment services) may take longer to confirm the payment.
 In these cases the payer will see the status "`Processing`".
 After the payment is confirmed by the local payments provider, the status will internally be updated to "`Completed`".
 Depending on your specific